-The priority target audience of this CPOC package are military decision makers at the tactical level.
-While the Conceptual and Legal Frameworks presented herein lend themselves to a wider audience, Module 3 on the Operational Framework in particular was developed with Battalion Commanders, as leaders of the smallest military unit capable of limited independent operations, and their staff in mind.
+This CPOC package is specifically targeted at a priority audience of police decision-makers at the tactical level.
+While the Conceptual and Legal Frameworks presented herein lend themselves to a wider audience, Module 3 on the Operational Framework was developed with Individual Police officers (IPOs) and Formed Police Units (FPUs) Commanders and their staff in mind.

-To maximize the relevance of this training package to the target audience, Module 3 on the Operational Framework focuses on how protection considerations should be integrated into the generic military decision making and planning processes at the tactical level.
-Existing UN guidance as well as complementary external guidance is therefore presented only to the extent they are relevant for tactical level considerations.
+To maximise the relevance of this training package to the target audience, Module 3 on the Operational Framework focuses on how protection considerations should be integrated into the police decision making and planning processes at the tactical level.
+Existing UN guidance, as well as complementary external guidance, is therefore presented only to the extent it is relevant for tactical level considerations.